coomar2841/android-multipicker-library/README.md

 - Generates thumb-nails for the any chosen media.
 - Works on most(99%) of the phones/os versions.
 - (New) Supports picking up files in general.
+- (New) Supports picking up audio files.
+- Get all metadata about the files that you would probably require.
 - Similar code base to implement irrespective of Android version of device.

 ##### Maven